alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

 {% slide assume_worst_intent 1 %}

-again since you've already heard from me before I'll skip the introduction and gets right into the talk we're talking this morning about online harassment and specifically how do we build systems to prevent it the reduce it that reduce the risk of it I'm gonna show you some mechanisms and practical tips some ways that I found that are most successful in reducing online harassment
+Since you've [already heard from me before](/2018/09/suspicious-minds/), I'll skip the introduction and gets right into the talk.

+This morning we're talking about online harassment, and specifically, how do we build systems to prevent it, reduce it, and reduce the risk of it.
+I'm going to show you some mechanisms and practical tips that I've found are most successful in reducing online harassment.

 {% slide assume_worst_intent 2 %}

-but before we
+Before we start, some content warnings.

-start some content warnings this is a talk about online harassment so I'm going to talk about online harassment
+This is a talk about online harassment, so I'm going to talk about online harassment.
-I'm also gonna talk about abuse there are mentions of things like racism misogyny sexism suicide rape and death threats and there are very brief mentions of some of the other horrible things that people do to each other on the internet I'm a word that these are uncomfortable subjects for some people people in this room may have experience and may have traumatic experiences with these things and so while it is usually considered poor as it get to leave a talk midway through if anybody does feel uncomfortable and wants to step out for a few minutes I will absolutely not be offended
+I'm also going to talk about abuse.

+There are mentions of things like racism, misogyny, sexism, suicide, rape and death threats.
+There are very brief mentions of some of the other horrible things that people do to each other on the Internet.

+I'm aware that these are uncomfortable subjects for some people.
+People in this room may have traumatic experiences with these topics, and so while it's usually considered poor etiquette to leave a talk midway through, if anybody does feel uncomfortable and wants to step out for a few minutes, I will absolutely not be offended.

+*[Ed.
+And if you're reading the written version, you should only read on if you're comfortable doing so!]*

 {% slide assume_worst_intent 3 %}

-so let's start off with an
+Let's start off with an example.
-example this is an app called square cache it's a nice little mobile payments platform it's designed to be fast easy much more convenient than using a banking system than using the online banking system and you'll see what they have is a chat feature so you can tell somebody why you would like why you would like money from them what are they paying for it allows to give some context to their transactions rather than the 13 or so uppercase count you get if you do it through your online bank
+This is an app called [Square Cash](https://en.wikipedia.org/wiki/Cash_App).
+It's a nice little mobile payments platform.
+It's designed to be fast, easy, more convenient than using online banking.

+And as you can see in the screenshot, they have a chat feature.
+You can tell somebody why you would like money from them, and what they're paying for.
+It gives you context for transactions -- this seems like a really useful feature, right?

 {% slide assume_worst_intent 4 %}

-so this all seems fine this seems like a really useful feature this is a thing we would like to exist in the world except they didn't realize that having a messaging platform opens effective harassment and we can see here somebody's abusive acts used that messaging platform to send them abusive messages for months and Square cash never thought maybe people we should allow people to block each other because why would you want to block somebody sending you money I like receiving money you will like receiving money money money money and to their credit when this was posted and when this tweet went viral they very quickly closed a loophole but this doesn't change the fact that four months somebody had to put up with harassment that wasn't that was available through their platform
+Except they didn't realize that having a messaging platform opens the door to harassment.
+We can see here that somebody's abusive ex used that messaging platform to send them abusive messages for months.
+Square Cash never thought to add a blocking feature, because why would you want to block somebody from sending you money?
+I like receiving money, you will like receiving money, money money money!

+To their credit, when this tweet went viral, they very quickly closed a loophole -- but it doesn't change the fact that for months, somebody had to put up with harassment that was made possible through the design of their platform.

+*[Ed.
+Anna Marie's [original tweet](https://twitter.com/TweetAnnaMarie/status/789957313649967104) is still up, and the topmost reply is from Robert Anderson -- a founding designer at Square Cash.]*

 {% slide assume_worst_intent 5 %}

-and
-this is one of the big problems with thinking about user safety we're thinking about harass is that if we let it be an afterthought it becomes expensive it's harder to retrofit later and it often means that our users have to learn the hard way all of the rough edges of our platform
+This is one of the big problems with thinking about user safety and harassment.
+If we let it be an afterthought, it becomes more expensive.
+It's harder to retrofit later, and it often means that our users will learn the rough edges of our platform the hard way.
+**User safety can't be an afterthought.**

 {% slide assume_worst_intent 6 %}

-and
-this is a shame because I fundamentally believe that most developers mean well the squash developers wants to make a better way to send money to each other they didn't want to build a tool for harassment and I assume most people at
+This is a shame, because I fundamentally believe that most developers mean well.
+The Square Cash developers wanted to make a better way to send money to each other -- they didn't want to build a tool for harassment.
-PyCon UK are pretty nice I'm assuming you're all the same way
+I assume that most people at PyCon UK are pretty nice too.

 {% slide assume_worst_intent 7 %}

-so how do we do
+How do we do this?
-this how do we think about this because it's a possibility truth is if you allow user to user interactions you have the possibility of harassment on your platform ever since ever since we've had the means of communication whether it's talking writing sending images to each other people have been using it to send nasty messages to other people most people are fundamentally nice but there are some bad people out there and we do have to think about them
+How do we think about this?

+Because a fundamental truth is this: **if you allow user-to-user interactions, you have the possibility of harassment.**

+Ever since ever since we've had the means of communication -- whether it's talking, writing, sending images to each other -- people have been using it to send nasty messages to other people.
+Most people are very nice, but there are some bad people out there and we do have to think about them.

 {% slide assume_worst_intent 8 %}

-so what is
-unlike harassment looked like these are some examples there's a lot of it you'll see things like sending nasty messages and this goes all the way from spam and phishing through to rake threats and death threats posting of personal information identity theft revenge porn and many many more things that I'm sure you can think of that didn't fit on this slide and now on the one hand personal harassment isn't a new thing right it didn't suddenly spring up in the 1980s when we invented the internet people being harassed long before that what online harassment changes I think is the scale and the scope of it because the
-Internet allows me to talk to people much further away halfway around the world and that's a fantastic thing but it means that I can be harassed by somebody from a Ralph's way around the world somebody who I've never met in person Y might never meet in person can still send them horrible messages through the internet and of course the expansion of technology the rapid expansion of technology has enabled new vectors of for harassment take for example sharing intimate photos without permission sometimes called revenge porn so here two people and a consensual loving relationship take intimate photographs of each other and share them with each other and this is if this is a no fine thing to do between consenting adults thirty years ago you wouldn't have been able to do that because making a photograph was relatively expensive you probably needed a large camera you would need to go to a kept to a specialist to a store to get the film developed and sending photographs required putting a stamp on an envelope today we all have cameras in our pockets in fact I think I have at least three cameras standing at this podium and in the room we probably have at least two or 300 cameras it's much much easier to take these photographs and it's much much easier to share them that's something that didn't exist that couldn't have existed 30 years ago and now is commonplace and as technology continues to expand new VEX harassment crop up so really going to any more detail that's because I'm assuming most of you are familiar with it
+So what does online harassment look like?

+These are some examples.
+There's a lot of it.

+*   You'll see things like **sending nasty messages**, and this goes all the way from spam and phishing, through to rape threats and death threats.
+*   Posting of personal information
+*   Identity theft
+*   Revenge porn

+And many many more things that I'm sure you can think of that didn't fit on this slide.

+On the one hand, personal harassment isn't a new thing.
+It didn't suddenly spring up in the 1980s when we invented the Internet -- people being harassed long before that.
+What online harassment changesis the scale and the scope.

+The Internet allows me to talk to people halfway around the world -- and that's a fantastic thing, but it means that I can be harassed by somebody who I've never met in person, who I might never meet in person.
+They can still send me horrible messages.

+And the rapid expansion of technology has enabled new vectors of for harassment.
+Take, for example, sharing intimate photos without permission, sometimes called [revenge porn](https://en.wikipedia.org/wiki/Revenge_porn).
+Here, two people in a consensual, loving relationship take intimate photographs, and share them with each other.
+This is a fine thing to do between consenting adults, but thirty years ago you wouldn't have been able to do that -- making a photograph was relatively expensive.
+You needed a large camera, you'd go to a store to get the film developed, and sending photographs meant putting a stamp on an envelope.

+Today we all have cameras in our pockets.
+I have at least three cameras standing at this podium, and we probably have at least 300 cameras in the room.
+It's much much easier to take photographs, and it's much, much easier to share them.
+That's something that couldn't have existed 30 years ago, and now is commonplace.

+As technology continues to expand, new vectors of harassment crop up.
+We don't have time to go into detail, but I'm assuming most of you are at least somewhat familiar with these things.

 {% slide assume_worst_intent 9 %}

-but one
-thing I do want to stress is that this is a thing that has an impact on people when I was younger a lot of people used to say about you know online bullying and so on it's just words on the
+One thing I do want to stress is that this harassment has an impact on people.
+When I was younger, a lot of people used to say, *"Online bullying and so on, it's just words on the Internet.
+It doesn't really matter.
+It doesn't affect people."*
-Internet
-it doesn't really matter it doesn't affect people anybody heard that I'm seeing yeah a few hands in the audience and I think when I was younger a few of us used to believe that and then one day we came into school and we were told that one of our friends wasn't coming back she'd been bullied on Facebook I was 16 she'd been bullied on Facebook and she jumped off a bridge people stopped saying that words on the internet didn't matter after that but I think it was a bit late for her so what a stress very importantly what people say on the
+Anybody heard that?

+I'm seeing a few hands in the audience.

+When I was younger, we all heard that, and I think a few of us believed it.
+And then one day we came into school and we were told that one of our friends wasn't coming back.
+She'd been bullied on Facebook, and she'd jumped off a bridge.
+I was 16.

+People stopped saying that words on the internet didn't matter after that, but I think it was a bit late for her.

-Internet what have said through online platforms that has an effect on people it is a nasty thing it is not just words on the Internet's not just words on a screen
+What people say on the Internet, what gets said through online platforms -- that has an effect on people.
+It is a nasty thing.
+It's not just words on the Internet.
+It's not just words on a screen.

 {% slide assume_worst_intent 10 %}

-and I think if you're building a platform where people interact where you have user to user interaction it is to a certain degree your responsibility to think about what people are doing on there and to think about the effects that might have beyond your platform
+If you're building a platform where people interact, where you have user-to-user interaction, I think you have a certain responsibility to consider what people there, and to think about the effects that might have beyond your platform.

 {% slide assume_worst_intent 11 %}